starpeace-project/starpeace-client-website/CONTRIBUTING.md

 ### Translations

-STARPEACE is a global game with an international player-base, making language translations an important aspect of project. starpeace-website-client aims to support the following languages:
+STARPEACE is a global game with an international player-base, making language translations an important aspect of project. starpeace-client-website aims to support the following languages:

 * English, French, Portuguese, German, Italian, and Spanish

-If you'd like to see STARPEACE translated to your native language and can provide translations, or can help improve any existing translations, please [create an issue](https://github.com/starpeace-project/starpeace-website-client/issues) or [chat with project team](https://discord.gg/TF9Bmsj).
+If you'd like to see STARPEACE translated to your native language and can provide translations, or can help improve any existing translations, please [create an issue](https://github.com/starpeace-project/starpeace-client-website/issues) or [chat with project team](https://discord.gg/TF9Bmsj).

 ## Styleguides